Peter Nichols (author)

-Peter Brayton Nichols (born August 13, 1950) is an American writer and academic.
+Peter Brayton Nichols is an American writer and academic.

 He is known for his bestsellers The Rocks (2015, a novel); A Voyage for Madmen (2001, non-fiction), which was a finalist for the William Hill Sports Book of the Year; and Evolution's Captain (2003, non-fiction).
 His novel Voyage to the North Star was a Book of the Month Club main selection and was nominated for the International IMPAC Dublin Literary Award.

 Nichols has taught creative writing at Georgetown University, NYU Paris, Bowdoin College, the University of Arizona, and the writing programs at Fairfield University (Connecticut), the University of Arkansas at Monticello, and Antioch University Los Angeles.

 Early life and education

 Nichols was born in New York City and moved with his family to Britain when he was nine.
 He attended boarding school in England, and briefly attended East 15 Acting School in London.
 He earned a Bachelor of Arts degree at Skidmore College, and a Master of Fine Arts degree at Antioch University, Los Angeles.
 He worked variously in advertising, as journalist, and screenwriter.